svandragt/wpdock/readme.md

-# WPDock - WordPress SQLite over Docker
+# WPlocal - WordPress Sqlite served by the builtin PHP webserver

-A proof of concept, this is WordPress running on top of SQLite served by PHP-FPM 8.1 behind Caddy.
+A proof of concept, this is WordPress running on top of SQLite served by PHP's builtin webserver!.

 Setup: